Banjica forest: History

 Before World War I there was a forest in this area, but was cut down to make room for the vegetable gardens.
 During the Interbellum, military command built workshops for the repair of the vehicles within the complex of the military auto motorized units of the Royal Yugoslav Army (Serbian: Autokomanda), which gave name to the neighboring square and the neighborhood.
 Prior to World War II, shooting range was located here.

 Banjica concentration camp was established during World War II.
-German occupational administration originally planned to built it on Ada Ciganlija, but dropped the idea due to the constant flooding of the island, choosing Banjica instead.
+German occupational administration originally planned to build it on Ada Ciganlija, but dropped the idea due to the constant flooding of the island, choosing Banjica instead.
 Formed on 5 July 1941, it was located in the barracks of the 18th Infantry Regiment of the Kingdom of Yugoslavia.
 First inmates were brought on 9 July 1941, and the last ones left on 4 October 1944.
 Some 24,000 people passed through the camp, of which 4,200 were murdered.

 Banjica stream flowed through the entire area.
 Its spring was located somewhere in the Suburb of Queen Maria, or modern Upper Voždovac, between the Voždovac Church and present Banjica settlement.
 In an effort to create the forested belt around the Belgrade, the forest, initially named Banjica Forest, was planted from 1948 to 1950 (Šumice Forest was created as a part of the same project).

 On the occasion of the 22 April 2007, the Earth Day, the city government announced its plans for the Banjica forest in 2007, which will include the construction of the trim trail, artificial bed for the forest's stream and placing of bird houses through the forest.